Postseason has Started: HS Lab Tu/Th 5–6:30 PM | Youth Lab M/W 5–6:30 PM | Lifting M/W/Th 4–5 PM

 Search for TCWA events

-The TCWA Fall Schedule lists upcoming tournaments.
+The TCWA Schedule lists upcoming tournaments.

 Select your tournament, complete the form, and pay the entry fee (usually about $20).